 Payment Under The Construction Act

-Specialist Contractors Entitlement To Payment Under The Construction Act
+Specialist Contractors Entitlement To Get Paid Under The Construction Act

 The basic payment rules introduced by the Construction Act and the 2009 amendments are: